rlhill888/pocket-jobs/README.md

 How to Use Pocket Jobs

-Pocket Jobs is an innovative application that simplifies the job search process by enabling users to easily keep track of the jobs they apply for, along with relevant data and follow-up steps for each opportunity.
-Here is a step-by-step guide on how to use Pocket Jobs effectively.
+Pocket Jobs is a small project I built to get more familiar with TypeScript and Next.js.
+It’s a simple application that helps users keep track of job applications, along with basic details and follow-up steps for each opportunity.

 Creating a Job Board